The exam consists of a coding project and an exit interview. Both of these exam components are available only in English

 - Make sure you have an acceptable form of ID.
-Acceptable forms of ID include driver's licenses, passports, or a government-issued ID.
-Note: student or work IDs are not accepted.
+Acceptable forms of ID include driver's licenses, passports, or other government-issued IDs.
+Student or work IDs are not accepted.

-- Make sure the image and/or ID you upload is clear and not blurry.
+- Make sure the image you upload of your ID is clear and not blurry.
 Do not obstruct your ID with your fingers if you are using a webcam.